Student Conduct Process

 Appeals Board

-The Appeals Board meets at the request of the Dean of Students (for Non-Academic Violations) or the Dean of the Faculty (for Academic Violations) to consider an appeal of findings and/or sanctions imposed by the Honor and Conduct Board.
+The Appeals Board meets at the request of the Dean of the Faculty to consider an appeal of findings and/or sanctions imposed by the Honor and Conduct Board.
 Appeals must be submitted by the student online, stating clearly the basis for the appeal; appeals may be dismissed by the appeals board if not sought on proper grounds or the appeal criteria is not met.
 Dissatisfaction with an outcome is not grounds for an appeal.

 In conduct matters, the Appeals Board consists of the Dean of the Faculty; a faculty member selected by the Dean of the Faculty; and a student selected by the Dean of the Faculty.